StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/04-Decentralized-Application-with-AI-Integration/README.md

     4. User pays the invoice (using Alby wallet or any Lightning wallet).
     5.  dApp backend verifies payment with Alby.
     6. AI service is performed, and content is delivered to the user.
-*   **Goose Task (Conceptual)**: `goose run --query "Outline the API endpoints needed for a backend that serves AI-generated article summaries, including endpoints for submitting text, getting a payment invoice, and retrieving the summary after payment."`
+*   **Goose Task Example (Conceptual)**: `Outline the API endpoints needed for a backend that serves AI-generated article summaries, including endpoints for submitting text, getting a payment invoice, and retrieving the summary after payment.`

 ### Step 3: Develop the AI Component (with Goose)

 *   If using an external API:
-    *   **Goose Task**: `goose run --query "Write a Python function using the requests library to call the OpenAI completion API with a given prompt and return the generated text.
-Include error handling."`
+    *   **Goose Task Example**: `Write a Python function using the requests library to call the OpenAI completion API with a given prompt and return the generated text.
+Include error handling.`
 *   If building a simple model:
-    *   **Goose Task**: `goose run --query "Write a Python script that uses the NLTK library to perform sentence tokenization and select the first 3 sentences as a simple summary of a given text."`
+    *   **Goose Task Example**: `Write a Python script that uses the NLTK library to perform sentence tokenization and select the first 3 sentences as a simple summary of a given text.`

 ### Step 4: Build the Backend Logic (with Goose)